RyCSmith/Dementia-Patient-Caregiver-Android-App/README.md

 Dementia-Patient-Caregiver App

 Overview: Android Phone/Tablet application providing flash-card style stimulus creation and practice as well as metric gathering for patients with dementia.
+(For full information please see included documentation.)

 Design: This project was completed by Ryan Smith, Kelley Loder, Josh Kessler, Joo Kim and Krishna Chaitanya.
 It was submitted as a group project for CIS-573, Software Engineering at the University of Pennsylvania.